 Overflow Velocity (Vo)The volume of water applied per unit time per unit horizontal surface area is called over flow velocity.
 It is also called as surface loading rate or surface over flow rate.
 Over flow velocity must be less than settling velocity of particle otherwise the particle or sediment will escapes without settling.
 The over flow velocity is calculated from the formula

 Vo = Discharge / surface area = Q / (BxL)In general, over flow velocity of sedimentation tank = 12 to 18 m3/day/m2.

 Flow Through Velocity (V)The velocity of water with which it travels from inlet to outlet of sedimentation tank is called flow through velocity (V).
 The allowable flow through velocity of water in sedimentation tank is 0.005m/s.

 Flow through velocity, V = discharge / area = Q /(BxH)

 Detention Period (T)The time taken by water to travel from inlet to outlet is termed as detention period or detention time.
 The allowable detention period in the sedimentation tank is 4 to 8 hours.

 Detention Time = volume of tank / discharge = V/Q

 Dimensions of Sedimentation TankThe basin dimensions length, breadth and depth of tank are derived from the volume of the tank and over flow velocity.
 First we have to compute the area of tank,

+Area (A) = Volume of water/ over flow velocityAfter obtaining the area assume length and depth based on allowable limits as followed below.
 The breadth of sedimentation tank should be provided is 10 to 12 meters while the length of sedimentation tank should be at least 4 times the breadth of sedimentation tank.
 The depth of tank should be 3 to 4.5 meters.